It All Begins With Your Decision To Be The Star In The Crowd

 Practise answering common interview questions.

-Prepare any materials you may need for the interview, such as a copy of your CV, a 30-60-90-day plan, and references.
+Prepare any materials for the interview, such as a copy of your CV, a 30- 60- 90-day plan, and references.

 Over to You: Congratulations!

-Now that we’ve walked you through all the steps of CV writing in South Africa, you must keep in mind that a killer CV is your strongest weapon in the competition.
+Now that we’ve walked you through all the steps of CV writing in South Africa, you must remember that a killer CV is your most potent weapon in the competition.

-Craft it right, and you’re steps ahead of others.
-Have something uninspiring, and your application is trashed in seconds.
+Craft it right, and you’ll be steps ahead of others.
+If you have something uninspiring, your application will be trashed in seconds.

 Wenze kahle!
 Well done!!